dtcenter/MET/met/docs/Users_Guide/config_options.rst

     statistics.
 These options apply to the Point-Stat and Grid-Stat tools.
     They are parsed seperately for each "obs.field" array entry.
-    The "mpr_column" strings specify MPR column names ("FCST", "OBS", "CLIMO_MEAN", or "CLIMO_STDEV"), differences of columns ("FCST-OBS"), or the absolute value of those differences ("ABS(FCST-OBS)").
+    The "mpr_column" strings specify MPR column names ("FCST", "OBS", "CLIMO_MEAN", "CLIMO_STDEV", or "CLIMO_CDF"), differences of columns ("FCST-OBS"), or the absolute value of those differences ("ABS(FCST-OBS)").
     The number of "mpr_thresh" thresholds must match the number of "mpr_column" entries, and the n-th threshold is applied to the n-th column.
 Any matched pairs which do not meet any of the specified thresholds are excluded from the analysis.
 For example, the following settings exclude matched pairs where the observation value differs from the forecast or climatological mean values by more than 10:

     .. code-block:: none